Best Places to Get Irish Food in San Francisco

 Irish Restaurants in San Francisco

-St. Patrick’s Day is almost here, so why not get into the spirit with a tasty Irish meal.
+St. Patrick’s Day is almost here, so why not get into the spirit with a tasty Irish meal at one of SF’s many Irish restaurants.
 Whether you’re craving classic dishes like bangers and mash or shepherd’s pie, or you’re looking to try something new, the city has something for everyone.
 Check out some of the most popular places to get Irish food in San Francisco.

 The Chieftain Irish Pub & Restaurant

 The Chieftain Irish Pub & Restaurant is an amazing spot in the heart of San Francisco’s SOMA neighborhood.
-They have been serving up authentic Irish food and drink for over two decades, so it’s no wonder that it’s considered one of the best Irish restaurants in the city.
+They have been serving up authentic Irish food and drink for over two decades.

-The Chieftain has a warm and welcoming atmosphere with wood-paneled walls, cozy booths, and friendly staff, so it really feels like a true neighborhood pub.
-But don’t let the casual vibe fool you – the food at the Chieftain is top-notch.
-From classic pub fare like fish and chips and shepherd’s pie to the classic Irish breakfast, which includes a generous helping of fried eggs, sausage, black and white pudding, grilled tomato, baked beans, chips, and soda bread.
+The Chieftain has a warm and welcoming atmosphere with wood-paneled walls, cozy booths & friendly staff, so it really feels like a true neighborhood pub.
+But don’t let the casual vibe fool you, the food at the Chieftain is really good.
+They offer things like fish & chips and shepherd’s pie as well as the classic Irish breakfast, which includes a generous helping of fried eggs, sausage, black and white pudding, grilled tomato, baked beans, chips and soda bread.
 If you do head to The Chieftain, make sure to save room for the (not very irish) Pizookie with Ice Cream.

 The Chieftain Irish Pub & Restaurant